cyapoon/COMP4021-Hunting-Ground/README.md

 2. Work Distribution (Approximately):
    Poon Chun Yuen Alexander -> Video and Game Logic Lee Kwan Chi -> Front End (html) and Backend (UI.js...)

+3. Here is the github link (https://github.com/cyapoon/COMP4021-Hunting-Ground), in case there are any accidents.